 - We strive to supply our customers with products that will enhance energy efficiency in their applications.

-The values and the code of conduct reflect Belimo's social responsibility not only within in the company itself but also in the business environment.
-Belimo subsidiaries support various local non-profit organizations, as well as sporting and cultural events.
+The values and the Code of Conduct reflect the accompanying social responsibility not only within the company itself but also in the business environment.
+Belimo subsidiaries support various local non-profit organisations, as well as sporting and cultural events.

 The employees are the company’s most valuable asset.
-Their health, safety and satisfaction are high priority.
-An internal training programme provides the opportunity to keep knowledge and skills constantly aligned with responsibilities.
+Their health, safety and satisfaction are a high priority.
+An internal training program allows for knowledge and skills to always be in line with responsibilities.

 Belimo is determined to conduct its business in compliance with high ethical standards and applicable law.
 Everybody is encouraged to report violations of free competition, export/import regulations, environmental protection and occupational safety or cases of corruption, fraud and embezzlement.
 We do not tolerate actions that violate the law or our Code of Conduct.

 Code of Conduct

 Belimo’s mission statement conveys the company’s key guiding principles and fundamental values.
 Since each employee helps shape the Belimo corporate culture, it is imperative that every one of them understands and embraces his or her personal responsibility.

 Belimo is determined to manage its business in compliance with high ethical standards and applicable law.
 Employees shall act accordingly.
 This attitude is not only vital to preserve Belimo’s good reputation and to prevent possible sanctions under civil or criminal law, but also reflects Belimo’s values.

 Documents & links

 The production, logistics and administration building in Danbury (CT, USA) has been built in compliance with the LEED Gold Standards for sustainable construction.
 The Belimo sites in Hinwil and Danbury apply the international environmental management standard ISO 14001.
 Every year, Belimo reports its energy and greenhouse gas footprints to the CDP (Carbon Disclosure Project) organization.